GoogleContainerTools/kpt-backstage-plugins/plugins/cad-backend/README.md

   # The namespace where Porch managed resources live.
   resourcesNamespace: default

+  # Determines the GitOps delivery tool to use.
+  gitOpsDeliveryTool: config-sync

   clusterLocatorMethod:
     # Determines how the client will locate the Kubernetes cluster.
     type: current-context